Dr-Matthew-Bennett/dotfiles/README.md

 mv .tmux.conf .old_tmux.conf
 ```

-4) Replace .bashrc, .inputrc, and any other configuration files that you want
+4) Replace .bashrc, .inputrc, and any other configuration files/directories
-to keep synched across machines with symbolic links from your /home/user
+that you want to keep synched across machines with symbolic links from your
-directory like so:
+/home/user directory like so:

 ```shell
 cd ~/